TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 The new property "includeRecordsWithoutDefaultTranslation" of the select function allows to also fetch records, which do *not* have a parent in the default language.
-The new stdWrap property "escapeJsValue" enables you to escape values for usage in JavaScript.
+The new stdWrap property "encodeForJavaScriptValue" enables you to encode values for usage in JavaScript strings.

 Certain getText properties can be used without second parameter.